oscar10408/FaceBook-Database/README.md

 ## Part 2: Creating the Data Tables

 ## Overview
-For the second task of Project 1, you are required to write SQL DDL (Data Definition Language) statements to create and drop data tables that reflect the **Fakebook** specifications.
-You will need to write two SQL scripts:
+For the second task of Project 1, I am required to write SQL DDL (Data Definition Language) statements to create and drop data tables that reflect the Fakebook specifications.
+I need to write two SQL scripts:

 1. **createTables.sql**: This script will create the necessary data tables.
 2. **dropTables.sql**: This script will drop (destroy) the data tables.